ai-learner-1429/peft-examples/NOTES.md

  - memory: 33.3 -> 23.5GB (not GiB)

 #### v10 - Switch from `Qwen3-4B` to `Qwen3-4B-FP8`
-This does not work because PyTorch's dropout doesn't support fp8 yet (as of `v2.8.0`).
+From v9, this does not work because PyTorch's dropout doesn't support fp8 yet (as of `v2.8.0`).

+#### v11 - Disable flash attention
+From v10, disable flash attention, runtime increases from 4.4s/step to 6.6s/step while VRAM usage remains unchanged (23.5GB).